rlankhorst/zip-recipes/src/PREMIUM_README.md

 4.5.2.11 Added new languages

-* Added Serbian, Spanish, French, Brazilian Portuguese
+* Added Serbian, Spanish, French, Brazilian Portuguese, and Polish

 4.5.2.10 Second attempt at that fix :(